korningf/arch-ops/dev-ops.md

 .

-A long time agao app builds used programmatic dark magic known only by build masters,
+A long time ago app builds used programmatic dark magic known only by build masters,

 often consisting of 10,000 line Makefiles and custom scripting and other such arcana.